mrocklin/blog/_posts/work/2016-09-12-where-to-write-prose.md

 longer chains of navigation throughout the site.
 Documentation seems to engage readers more strongly than do blogs (at least more strongly than my blog).

-However, documentation doesn't get in front of people the same way Blogs do.
+However, documentation doesn't get in front of people the same way that Blogs do.
 No one subscribes to receive documentation updates.
 Doc pages for new features rarely end up on Reddit or Hacker News.
 The way people pass around blog links encourages Google to point people there way more often than to doc pages.
 There is no way for interested users to keep up with the latest news except by subscribing to fairly dry release e-mails.

 Blogposts are way sexier.
 This feels a little shallow if you're not into sales and marketing, but lets remember that software dies without users and that